SamadritaR/Experience-Overview-Graduate-Student-Assistant--/README.md

 ## 2. Workflow Automation for Enrollment Reporting

 **Context:**
-Manual Excel reporting for enrollment and funding was slow, inconsistent, and a poor use of staff time.
+Manual Excel reporting for enrollment and funding was time-consuming .

 **How I did it:**
 - Created automated pipelines using Python (Pandas, NumPy, OpenPyXL).